sully-scoir/full-stack-code-challenge/Assignment.md

 # Assignment
-Create an small app to keep track of a user's favorite pictures of dog breeds.
+Create a small app to keep track of a user's favorite pictures of dog breeds.

 ## Resources
 * Use this api as your data source: https://dog.ceo/dog-api/#all